galbus/examples-wordpress/README.md

 ### Install Composer packages

-Install [Composer](https://getcomposer.org/) (globally, using e.g. `mv composer.phar /usr/local/bin/composer`)
+[Install Composer](https://getcomposer.org/) (globally, using e.g. `mv composer.phar /usr/local/bin/composer`), then:

 ```bash
 composer install
 ```

-In this example, this installs any composer packages required by the `pressingspace-example` plugin.
+In this example, this installs any composer packages required by the `pressingspace-example` plugin, into the plugin `vendor` directory.

+Until the example plugin has been developed a little more, there are currently no Composer packages installed.
+I'll add some as an example asap.

 ### Install Wordpress